 Stress can also affect your ability to relax in bed, which might make you less feel responsive to sexual contact.

 Sorry to break it to you dude, but getting older sucks for measurable reasons.
 To some extent, a decrease in penile sensitivity seems to be part of the aging process for many men.

 According to research published in the journal Fertility and Sterility, delayed orgasm — an issue in which men find it difficult or impossible to orgasm from penetrative sex — is more common in men above the age of fifty.

-The authors point to an age-related reduction in penis sensitivity as one potential cause of this increase in difficulty reaching orgasm.
+The authors point to an age-related reduction in penile sensitivity as one potential cause of this increase in difficulty reaching orgasm.